Healthy Diet Plan – extra recipes

 46. Carrot & pecan muffins

 Ideal for breakfast and beyond, these wholesome bakes are reminiscent of mini carrot cakes, but with a surprise ingredient: cannellini beans!
-They add moisture and add one of your five-a-day into each sweet treat.
+They add moisture and one of your five-a-day to each sweet treat.

 47. Asian prawn & quinoa salad

-With crunchy cucumber, juicy prawns and creamy avocado, this has to be one of the most delicious ways to reach three of your five-a-day.
+With crunchy cucumber, juicy prawns and creamy avocado, this has to be one of the most delicious ways to enjoy three of your five-a-day.
 A lovely light, refreshing lunch that's low in calories and gluten-free.

 48. Zingy teriyaki beef skewers

 Turn lean beef sirloin steak into kebabs and marinate with tamari, chilli and honey, then serve with a herby rice salad scattered with crushed cashew nuts.
 It's rich in folate, fibre, iron and vitamin C, and provides three of your five-a-day.

 49. Chicken katsu curry

 The classic katsu curry gets a nifty makeover in this super-healthy dish.
-We've baked our almond-crusted chicken breast and served it with a zingy cucumber and carrot salad and a spicy curry sauce.
+We've baked our almond-crusted chicken breast and served it with a zingy cucumber and carrot salad and spicy curry sauce.

 Baked sweet potatoes with lentils & red cabbage slaw